cuba/PiuPiu/README.md

 ### 2. Instantiate a  Dispatcher

 All requests are made through a dispatcher.
 There are 3 protocols for dispatchers:
 * `DataDispatcher`: Performs standard http requests and returns a `ResponseFuture` that contains a `Response<Data?>` object.
-Can
+Can also be used for uploading data.
 * `DownloadDispatcher`: For downloading data.
-It returns a `ResponseFuture` that contains a `Data` object.
+It returns a `ResponseFuture` that contains only a `Data` object.
 * `UploadDispatcher`: For uploading data.
 Can usually be replaced with a `DataDispatcher`, but offers a few upload specific niceties like better progress updates.

-For convenience a `URLRequestDispatcher` is provided implementing all 3 protocols.
+For convenience, a `URLRequestDispatcher` is provided implementing all 3 protocols.

 ```swift
 class ViewController: UIViewController {